marmer/hamcrest-matcher-generator/README.md

 ### Outstanding
 * Excludes
+* Custom Matcher Postfix (instead of Matcher)
+* Handling of naming conflicts (if a Class which ends with the configured Postfix exists allready and was not generated)

 ### Upcoming
-* Possibility to change the "base packeage" in which the generated Matchers are placed
+* Possibility to change the "base package" in which the generated Matchers are placed

 ### 4.0.7
 * no more MatcherMatcher...Matcher-ception